-Temporary Fire Hydrant Permits are permits that allow customers to utilize water temporarily from a City of Bellevue hydrant.
-The designated hydrant must be fitted with a City of Bellevue Hydrant Meter/RPBA Cart to allow for the tracking and billing of water usage, as well as to ensure the safety of the city’s water system.
-Temporary Fire Hydrant Permits will be provided on a 90-day basis, generally provided in cases where new or re-developed construction sites are in need of temporary water sources.
+Temporary Fire Hydrant Permits allow customers to utilize water temporarily from a City of Bellevue hydrant.
+The designated hydrant must be fitted with a city hydrant meter/RPBA cart to allow for the tracking and billing of water usage, and ensure the safety of the city’s water system.
+Temporary Fire Hydrant Permits will be provided on a 90-day basis, generally provided in cases where new or redeveloped construction sites are in need of temporary water sources.

 Renewals or extensions may be available upon request and approval, provided at the discretion of the program administrator(s).

 All permit holders must follow the Hydrant Permit Requirements.
 Permits may be revoked if any hydrant permit requirements are not followed properly.

 What does the Temporary Fire Hydrant Permit Cost?

 Fees for Temporary Fire Hydrant Permits and Meters are as follows:

 - Meter & RPBA Cart Deposit (Refundable) $1,500